 - Tell a product story.
-Tell the story from the point of view of a customer/product.
-Put your customer or product in the center of the picture and talk to what you need to do as a company for your customer to be happy or your product to be successful.
+Use an image of the customer or product in the center of the page and speak to what you need to do as a company for your customer to be happy or your product to be successful.

 - Tell a process story.
-Use a process view of the enterprise to highlight the vision.
-Identify the top five to seven core business processes that when optimized, will help achieve success.
-Identify the capabilities required by the process for that success to be delivered.
+Identify the top five to seven core business processes that, when optimized, will achieve business success.
+Identify the capabilities created by the process for that success to be delivered.

-For example, this process-focused strategy highlights a three- to six-year plan for a new CIO.
+For example, using the illustration shown, this process-driven strategy highlights a three- to six-year plan for a new CIO.